 We automate almost everything we know and do.
-Our product Asserts allow us to evaluate the state of your systems quickly.
+A product we used to offer, Asserts allowed us to evaluate the state of your systems quickly.

 We store, describe, and track almost everything in our Attack Surface Manager (ASM).
 ASM makes it easier for our customers to keep track of their security weaknesses as well as fixes.

 We hope you have enjoyed this post, and we look forward to hearing from you.
 Do get in touch with us!